devsanthoshmk/NM-Automation/README.md

 DOWNLOAD TWO FILES AND RUN
       1. pip install playwright
-      2. playwright install this two commands in your command promt or terminal THEN RUN THIS NM Automation.py FILE WHERE THE links.json IS LOCTED MOSTLY IN DOWNLOADS
+      2. playwright install THIS TWO COMMANDS IN YOUR TERMINAL OR COMMAND PROMPT THEN RUN THIS NM Automation.py FILE WHERE THE links.json IS LOCTED MOSTLY IN DOWNLOADS